-The Wedge-tailed Eagle is the largest bird of prey in Australia.
-On first impressions the Wedgie can seem sinister, with its dark feathers, hooked beak and distinctive call, but this guy is actually a loving parent and partner.
+The Wedge-tailed Eagle, Aquila audax, is the largest bird of prey in Australia.
+It can appear sinister, with its dark feathers, hooked beak and distinctive call, but Wedge-tails are excellent parents and partners.

-They build big nests (over a metre wide and 3 metres deep!) in the forks of trees where they will lay 1-2 eggs.
+They build very large nests (over a metre wide and 3 metres deep) in the forks of trees where they will lay 1-2 eggs.
 After 45 days, the eggs start hatching.
-The kids will then stay with mum and dad for 11 weeks until they’re confident enough to make it on their own.
-Here is mum feeding her chicks.
+Usually only one egg is laid but if there are two, generally only the largest and strongest will survive.

-Unlike many other bird species, the Wedge-tailed Eagle girls are bigger than the boys.
+Unlike many other bird species, the Wedge-tailed Eagle females are bigger than the males.
 They both share the hunting duties and together they will patrol the border of their territory.
-While they can be very territorial, Wedgies often work together in large groups to bring down kangaroos and foxes and they will then take turns feeding.
+While they can be very territorial, Wedge-tails often work together in large groups to hunt kangaroos and foxes and will then take turns feeding.

-Wedgies mainly eat rabbits, wallabies and small kangaroos.
-In some parts of Australia they also go after goannas, frilled neck lizards and even birds such as galahs and ducks.
+They mainly eat rabbits, wallabies and small kangaroos.
+In some parts of Australia they also hunt goannas, frilled neck lizards and even birds like galahs and ducks.

-Wedgies usually hunt in the morning, which leaves the afternoon free for patrolling, building a nest or preening each other.
+They usually hunt in the morning and spend the afternoon patrolling their territory, building a nest or preening each other.

-Farmers used to think the Wedge-tailed Eagle would go after livestock such as sheep.
-While they can be seen eating dead sheep, they very rarely attack them, instead eating those that have already deceased.
+Farmers used to think the Wedge-tailed Eagle would attack livestock such as sheep.
+While they can be seen eating dead sheep, they very rarely attack them, instead eating those that are already deceased.

-Unfortunately farmers who believed these beautiful birds were after their sheep, used to hunt them.
-This led to the Tasmanian Wedgies nearly going the way of the extinct Tassie Tiger.
-Luckily the government has now banned the hunting of the Wedgies in all states and territories, making life a little safer for them.
+Unfortunately farmers who believed these birds were after their sheep used to hunt them.
+This led to the Tasmanian Wedge-tails almost becoming extinct.
+The government has now banned the hunting of Wedge-tailed Eagles in all states and territories.

 The Wedge-tailed Eagle often feeds on animals that have already died such as road kill.
-They play an important role in our environment by not letting the animals go to waste, recycling nutrients, and cleaning up our countryside.
+They play an important role in our environment by recycling nutrients, and cleaning up our countryside.

-Wedge-tailed Eagles not only clean up messy road kill for us, they also help to keep feral animals numbers down such as rabbits and foxes.
-These sky giants are nothing to be scared of so just relax and enjoy their autumn flying shows.
+Wedge-tailed Eagles not only clean up messy road kill, they also help to keep feral animals numbers down.

-Hang gliders and helicopters sometimes come under bombardment from Wedgies, when the birds feel they’re being invaded.
+Hang gliders and helicopters sometimes come under bombardment from Wedge-tails, when the birds feel they're territory is being invaded.

-Because Wedge-tailed Eagles are attracted to their version of takeaway food aka road kill, make sure you keep an eye out on country roads and slow down so you don’t accidentally hit them.
+Because Wedge-tailed Eagles are attracted to road kill, make sure you keep an eye out on country roads and slow down so you don't accidentally hit them.

-One of the biggest problems that these guys face is the clearing of trees and therefore potential nesting sites.
-They are also easily spooked and will desert their nests if they feel threatened, so make sure not to disturb a Wedgies nest if you come across one.
+One of the biggest problems they face is the clearing of trees and potential nesting sites.
+They are also easily spooked and will desert their nests if they feel threatened, so make sure not to disturb a nest if you come across one.